Carlos Ramírez (baseball)

-Carlos Alejandro Ramírez (born April 24, 1991) is a Dominican professional baseball pitcher who is currently a free agent.
-He has pitched in Major League Baseball (MLB) for the Toronto Blue Jays and Oakland Athletics.
+Carlos Alejandro Ramírez (born April 24, 1991) is a Dominican former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays and Oakland Athletics.

 Professional career

 Toronto Blue Jays

 The Blue Jays signed Ramírez as an international free agent outfielder on March 5, 2009, and assigned him to the Dominican Summer League Blue Jays.
 In 52 games, he recorded a .229 batting average, three home runs, and 14 runs batted in (RBI).
 Ramírez played the entire 2010 season with the Rookie-level Gulf Coast League Blue Jays, appearing in 47 games and hitting .205 with two home runs and 12 RBI.
 He continued to progress through the Blue Jays' minor league system, playing 40 games for the Rookie Advanced Bluefield Blue Jays of the Appalachian League in 2011.
 He hit .232 with two home runs and nine RBI on the season.
 Ramírez began the 2012 campaign with Bluefield, and was promoted to the Short Season-A Vancouver Canadians in July.
 He appeared in 52 total games and hit .250 with three home runs and 25 RBI.
 In 2013, Ramírez made his full-season baseball debut with the Class-A Lansing Lugnuts, where he appeared in a career-high 114 games and hit .228 with seven home runs, 41 RBI, and 14 stolen bases.
 In the offseason, Ramírez played in five games with the Leones del Escogido of the Dominican Winter League.